 They will also want record of provenance data (any history you have documented of where the work has been and who has owned it.
 If it has been in any public exhibitions, by all means list them.
 That can add to the value of a work.)
 Best to call first, reach the person in charge of the department, explain what you have, and then they’ll ask for images.

 What are the risks associated with this?
 If the person who appraises is not an expert, their valuation may be inaccurate.
-Dr. Siegel has had direct experience of auction houses, the major ones, being way off the mark.
+Dr. Siegel has had direct experience of major auction houses being way off the mark.
 For example, a major auction house declared a portrait valueless and refused to auction it.
 The seller then sold it at a minor country auction for very little money.
 The buyers sold it to the National Portrait Gallery in the UK, where it now hangs as part of the permanent collection.

 How do I figure out which auction house to contact to get values?